tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 With GitHub, you write wiki pages in Markdown syntax.
 There's a special flavor of Markdown syntax for GitHub wikis called [Github-flavored Markdown](https://help.github.com/articles/github-flavored-markdown/), or GFM.
 The GitHub Flavored Markdown allows you to create tables, add classes to code blocks (for proper syntax highlighting), and more.

 Because you can work with the wiki files locally, you can leverage other tools (such as static site generators, or even DITA) to generate the Markdown files if desired.
-This means you can handle all the re-use, conditional filtering, and other logic outside of the GitHub wiki.
+Working locally, you can handle all the re-use, conditional filtering, and other logic outside of the GitHub wiki.
 You can then output your content as Markdown files and commit them to your GitHub repository.

 {: .warning}
 Use Git only to track text files.
 Don't start tracking large binary files, such as audio files, video files, Microsoft Word files, or Adobe PDF files.
-Version control systems really can't handle that kind of format well and your repo size will increase exponentially.
+Version control systems really can't handle that kind of format well, and your repo size will increase exponentially.
 If you use Git to manage your documentation, exclude these files through your [.gitignore file](https://git-scm.com/docs/gitignore).
 You might also consider excluding images, as they bloat your repo size as well.

 {% include random_ad.html %}